-In my last post I reviewed the external eSATA hard drive I bought recently, so now I will give you a guide for setting one up.
+In my last post I reviewed the external eSATA hard drive I bought recently, so now I will give you a guide for setting one up on the cheap side.

 My computer doesn’t come with an eSATA port, so I went cheap and bought an eSATA PCI bracket and a 3-feet eSATA cable.
-Of course I could have gone for an eSATA PCI adapter card, but I didn’t want to spend a whole lot on cash just on the adapter, I only spent about $10 for both.
+Of course I could have gone for an eSATA PCI adapter card, but I didn’t want to spend a ton of money just on the adapter card, in fact, I only spent about $10 for both.

-The good thing about the eSATA bracket I got is that you don’t need to use both, you can unscrew one of the cables and use it for another project.
+The good thing about the eSATA bracket I got is that you don’t need to use both cables, you can unscrew one of them and use it for another project.

 If your computer doesn’t come with an eSATA port: